- How accurate are we at taking a temperature?

-Now I am going to take a look at how good we are at measuring respiratory rate.
-Respiratory rate/effort is one of the sides of the Paediatric Assessment Triangle so we should be good at it.
-Respiratory rate, along with the presence of intercostal recession is one of the clinical parameters suggested by the World Health Organisation to determine whether a patient might have pneumonia and require antibiotics.
-They suggest that a respiratory rate of 60 or more in infants under 2 months of age, 50 or more in 2 to 11 month olds and 40 or more in those greater than 12 months is required to make a diagnosis of a lower respiratory tract infection.
+Now, I am going to take a look at how good we are at measuring respiratory rate.
+Respiratory rate/effort is one of the sides of the Paediatric Assessment Triangle, so we should be good at it.
+Respiratory rate, along with the presence of intercostal recession, is one of the clinical parameters suggested by the World Health Organisation to determine whether a patient might have pneumonia and require antibiotics.
+They suggest that a respiratory rate of 60 or more in infants under two months of age, 50 or more in 2- to 11-month-olds, and 40 or more in those greater than 12 months old is required to make a diagnosis of a lower respiratory tract infection.

 Let’s start with a seemingly straightforward question.
 What are you actually counting?
 It’s probably not one of those things you have ever thought of.
 You just do it – or put down some sort of random number that seems about right.

-Jensen et al., when they were looking at the interobserver reliability of respiratory rate measurement in premature infants used ten different methods – visual and auscultatory – to determine the rate.
-In case you are wracking your brain to come up with ten, here they are…
+Jensen et al., when they were looking at the interobserver reliability of respiratory rate measurement in premature infants, used ten different methods – visual and auscultatory – to determine the rate.
+If you are wracking your brain to come up with ten, here they are…

-- Close up view of neck and upper chest
+• Close-up view of the neck and upper chest

-Rather niftily they video recorded this 3 minute examination and then played it to a bunch of observers.
-When the examiners reviewed their recordings a couple of weeks later there was an excellent agreement with what they thought they saw at the time and what they saw on the tape (intraclass correlation coefficient (ICC) 0.84 CI 0.71-0.96).
-Unfortunately the ICC for the external observers ranged from a poor (0.22) to a fair (0.73) agreement.
-Visual cues, such as subcostal or suprasternal retractions or head bobbing, nasal flaring or thoraco-abdominal dysyncrony were more useful that the auditory cues.
+Rather niftily, they video-recorded this 3-minute examination and then played it to a bunch of observers.
+When the examiners reviewed their recordings a couple of weeks later, there was an excellent agreement between what they thought they saw at the time and what they saw on the tape (intraclass correlation coefficient (ICC) 0.84 CI 0.71-0.96).
+Unfortunately, the ICC for the external observers ranged from a poor (0.22) to a fair (0.73) agreement.
+Visual cues, such as subcostal or suprasternal retractions or head bobbing, nasal flaring or thoracoabdominal dyssynchrony, were more useful than the auditory cues.

-This study used 12 second samples for each area examined.
+This study used 12-second samples for each area examined.
 Isn’t it better to actually count for a whole minute?
 The WHO certainly think so.
-Because of the natural variability of respiratory rate it is possible for young infants to have a baseline rate of over 50 despite being perfectly normal if it is only measured on one occasion.
-As with all vital sign measurements it is the trend over time that is important.
+Because of the natural variability of respiratory rate, young infants can have a baseline rate of over 50 despite being perfectly normal if it is only measured on one occasion.
+As with all vital sign measurements, it is the trend over time that is important.
 Is the rate going up, coming down, or staying constant?
-A one off reading every 4 hours cannot give you that information.
+A one-off reading every 4 hours cannot give you that information.

 What determines respiratory rate?